 For ongoing stress during a period of your life:

-If you know the next few months are going to be stressful because of a promotion at work, a divorce, the death of a loved one — for example — then a simple increase by a few units in your background insulin dose can have a big impact on staying in your goal blood sugar range.
+If you know the next few months are going to be stressful because of a promotion at work, a divorce, or the death of a loved one — for example — then a simple increase by a few units in your background insulin dose can have a big impact on staying in your goal blood sugar range.

 Don’t underestimate how much ongoing stress can affect your daily insulin needs.
 Even on the “normal” days during a stressful period of your life, your body is still coping with that ongoing stressor.